-A recipe for a delicate soup with the addition of light shiro miso, fresh ginger and wholemeal spelt pasta*.
+Today’s recipe is a delicate soup with the addition of light shiro miso, fresh ginger and wholemeal spelt pasta.
 This healthy soup is rich in flavor, super easy and quick to prepare.
 A must try!

 Instructions: Miso soup with wholemeal spelt pasta